igorj/creategem/README.md

 [codeclimate]: https://codeclimate.com/github/igorj/creategem
 [coveralls]: https://coveralls.io/r/igorj/creategem

-Creategem creates a scaffold project for a new gem together with remote repository (Github or Bitbucket) which is immediately ready to be released in a private or public gem server.
+Creategem creates a scaffold project for a new gem together with remote repository (Github or Bitbucket) and is ready to be released in a public or private gem server.

 This project is inspired by the [Bundler](http://bundler.io)'s `bundle gem GEM` command and by the great article [Deveoping a RubyGem using Bundler](https://github.com/radar/guides/blob/master/gem-development.md).

 Similar to what Bundler's bundle gem command does, this gem generates a scaffold with all files you need to start, but it also has some additional features.

 Features:
-- automatically creates local and remote git repository (bitbucket or github) for your gem
+- automatically creates local and remote git repository (github or bitbucket) for your gem
-- rake tasks to release patches, minor and major versions without having to manually increase versions (thanks to [gem-release](https://github.com/svenfuchs/gem-release))
+- automatically release patches, minor and major versions without having to manually increase versions (thanks to [gem-release](https://github.com/svenfuchs/gem-release))
 - executable based on [Thor](http://whatisthor.com) (can be omited with --no-executable)
 - test infrastructure based on minitest and minitest-reporters
 - release to rubygems.org or to private geminabox gem server